 Becky has spent her entire career cooking and baking, which are also her favorite hobbies outside of work.
 For her, time spent in the kitchen not only relieves stress, but is lots of fun as well.
 Becky’s love for baking began as a child, standing on a chair next her mom, adding ingredients and mixing up dough.

 Get to know the members of the Land O’Lakes Co-op with a seasonal look at family life on the dairy farm.

 View our story

 Crisp chocolate cut-outs perfect for dipping and decorating in a wide variety of ways.

 Roll out dough on surface lightly sprinkled with gluten-free flour blend, one-third at a time (keeping remaining dough refrigerated), to 1/8-inch thickness.
 Cut with 2-inch round cookie cutter.
 Place 1 inch apart onto ungreased cookie sheets.
-Bake for 6 to 8 minutes or until set.
-Remove to wire cooling rack.
+Bake 6-8 minutes or until set.
+Remove to cooling rack.
 Cool completely.

 Place waxed paper onto flat surface.
 Dip each cookie into warm coating; shake off excess.
 Place onto waxed paper.
 Immediately decorate as desired.
 Let stand until coating is set.

 Store between layers of waxed paper in loosely covered container.